 Hollywood Phenom Maurissa Tancharoen Whedon Fights Lupus

-Spring Issue of Lupus Now® Magazine highlights how she found support through her all-star network of friends and family
+New story highlights how she found support through her all-star network of friends and family

-The spring issue of Lupus Now® magazine, published by the Lupus Foundation of America highlights how Maurissa- also known as Mo to her friends –fought back against her disease and found support through her all-star network of friends and family.
+A new story published by the Lupus Foundation of America highlights how Maurissa- also known as Mo to her friends –fought back against her disease and found support through her all-star network of friends and family.
 What started out as a bright red rash in her teen years manifested into central nervous system lupus, which affects the brain and nervous system, then pulmonary vasculitis and now, as lupus nephritis.
 Enduring chemotherapy, kidney failure, and fatigue among many other symptoms of the disease, Mo admitted that she, at times, felt alone.

 “This is the other power of the Lupus Walk,” says Joss Whedon.
 “The battle for new drugs continues.
 People see that.
 They aren’t stopping.”